dougbtv/bowline/README.md

-# An auto-builder for Asterisk docker images
+# Bowline

+It ties your Docker images to a build process... with a bowline.